following tips will help you improve your leadership skills,

 performance.
 Never jump to any judgment or conclusion without thinking

 first the consequences of your critics.
-So, be tactful to your
+So, be tactful with your

-subordinates at all the time.
+subordinates at all times.
 They will surely appreciate you for being

 a considerate and diplomatic leader / manager / supervisor.

 6. Be Flexible

 flexible in dealing with employee's concerns.
 Going strictly by set

 procedures won't always give you the flexibility you need to resolve

 individual performance.
 So, always use your good common sense in dealing with employee's concerns.

 7. Give Simple